-Introduction to AGV Types
+Introduction to Automated Guided Vehicles Types

 Several types of Automated Guided Vehicles have transformed industries across the globe by automating material handling processes.
 These intelligent robotic vehicles are designed to transport materials within factories, warehouses, and other facilities with precision and efficiency.
-AGVs have become an indispensable tool in modern manufacturing and logistics, offering various types and applications.
+AGVs have become indispensable in modern manufacturing and logistics, offering various types and applications.

 Types of Automated Guided Vehicles